kasjer/saleae_spiflash/README.md

 Protocol analyzer for SPI flash decodes single, dual and quad commands.
 Several manufacturer specific command sets can be used.
-Most flashes can work in SPI mode 0 and 3, analyzer can detect this set it automatically or manually.
+Most flashes can work in SPI mode 0 and 3, analyzer detects mode automatically or it can be set manually.

 # Features
 - SPI0 and SPI3 mode